Introduction

 Question 4: Why do some cultures historically use eight‑day or ten‑day cycles, and do they affect modern calculations?

 Occasionally, societies have experimented with alternative week lengths—for instance, the French Revolutionary calendar introduced a ten‑day “décade.”
-Still, these systems never achieved global adoption, and contemporary civil calendars have standardized on the seven‑day week.
-So naturally, modern calculations for business, science, and daily life uniformly employ the 7‑day model, rendering historical variants largely academic curiosities rather than practical concerns Took long enough..
+That said, these systems never achieved global adoption, and contemporary civil calendars have standardized on the seven‑day week.
+Which means modern calculations for business, science, and daily life uniformly employ the 7‑day model, rendering historical variants largely academic curiosities rather than practical concerns Worth keeping that in mind..

 Practical Applications